wach78/lexicon-GarageV3/README.md

 - The application is console-only.
 - Data is stored in memory and is lost when the application exits.
 - There is no database or file persistence.
-- No automated test project is currently included.
+- Unit tests are planned for GarageV3, but the test project may still need to be added.
 - No license file is currently included.
 - The project folder is named `Moduls`; this appears to mean `Models` or `Modules`.

 ## Possible future improvements

+- Add a dedicated unit test project.
-- Add unit tests for validation, garage operations, and UI flow.
+- Add more unit tests for validation, garage operations, and search behavior.
 - Add persistence to JSON, SQLite, or another storage format.
 - Rename `Moduls` to a clearer name such as `Models` or `Domain`.
 - Add stronger separation between domain logic and console UI.